DieterChvatal/dmyplant2/README.rst

   Password: xxxxxxxx

-basic help is available in the pythone REPL:
+basic help is available in the python REPL:
 ::
   import dmyplant2
   help(dmyplant2)